 The Geography and Environment undergraduate program offers a major (BA), a minor, an undergraduate certificate in Geospatial Information Science, and two combined Bachelor’s & Master’s Degree programs (GEO BAM and Sustainability/GEO BAM).

-Undergraduate students study the fascinating interactions between human beings and the physical environment.
-They obtain a holistic understanding of the world and fieldwork/research tools that can be applied to a wide range of local, national, and international career opportunities including environmental planning, natural resource management, and social policy development.
+GEO students study the crucial interactions between humankind and the biophysical environment.
+They obtain a holistic understanding of our world and the fieldwork/research tools needed for a wide range of local, national, and international career opportunities, including environmental planning, natural resource management, and social policy development.

-Our program offers three interrelated themes of study:
+Our geography undergraduate program offers three interrelated themes of study:

-- Geospatial technology which includes the use of cartography, geographic information systems (GIS), and remote sensing science to support research into environmental and societal issues.
+- Geospatial information science includes the use of geographic information systems (GIS), remote sensing science, and cartography to support research into environmental and societal issues.

 Majoring outside of geography?
 We openly welcome you to take elective courses with us!

 Considering our geography undergraduate program?
 Feel free to contact our undergraduate chair.